57 Shopkeepers Fined Over Profiteering - UrduPoint

 57 Shopkeepers Fined Over Profiteering

-FAISALABAD, (UrduPoint / Pakistan Point News - 16th Feb, 2022 ) :Price control magistrates imposed a fine of Rs 94,000 on 57 shopkeepers over profiteering in the district on Wednesday.
+FAISALABAD, (UrduPoint / Pakistan Point News - 22nd Feb, 2022 ) :The price control magistrates imposed Rs 98,000 fine on 57 shopkeepers on the charge of profiteering in the district during the past 12 hours.

-A spokesman for the district administration said price control magistrates inspected variousshops in different markets and bazaars and found 57 shopkeepers involved in profiteeringbesides imposing Rs 94,000 fine.
+A spokesman for the administration said on Tuesday that price control magistrates inspected various shops in different markets and bazaars of Faisalabad and found dozens of shopkeepers involved in profiteering and overcharging.

+The magistrates imposed fine on them and warned that they would be sent behind bars if they did not mend their way of profiteering, he added.